redhat-developer/intellij-openshift-connector/README.md

    * `New URL` - Expose Component to the outside world.
 The URLs that are generated using this command, can be used to access the deployed Components from outside the Cluster.
 Push the component to reflect the changes on the cluster.
    * `New Storage` - Create Storage and mount to a Component.
 Push the component to reflect the changes on the cluster.
-   * `Describe` - Describe the given Component in terminal window.
+   * `Describe` - Describe the given Component in a terminal window.
    * `Show Log` - Retrieve the log for the given Component.
    * `Follow Log` - Follow logs for the given Component.
    * `Link Component` - Link Component to another Component.
    * `Link Service` - Link Component to a Service.
    * `Unlink` - Unlink Component from Component/Service.
-   * `Open in Browser` - Open the exposed URL in browser.
+   * `Open in Browser` - Open the exposed URL in a browser.
    * `Push` - Push the source code to a Component.
    * `Watch` - Watch for changes, update Component on change.
-This is not supported for git based components.
+This is not supported for Git based components.
    * `Debug` - Connect a local debugger with the Component.
-See the [wiki](https://github.com/redhat-developer/intellij-openshift-connector/wiki/How-to-debug-a-component) page for more. details.
+See the [wiki](https://github.com/redhat-developer/intellij-openshift-connector/wiki/How-to-debug-a-component) page for more details.
-   * `Undeploy` - Undeploys a Component from the cluster.
+   * `Undeploy` - Undeploy a Component from the cluster.
 The component still resides in the local config.
    * `Delete` - Delete an existing Component from the cluster and removes the local config also.

 #### Actions for a Not Pushed Component